reuk/wayverb/docs_source/waveguide.md

 Sabine RT60 of the room) with each of the four sources, and the response at the receiver was recorded.

-The results of the experiment are shown in the following figure
+The results of the experiment are shown in the following figure\text{
-\text{(\ref{fig:solution_growth_results})}.
+(\ref{fig:solution_growth_results})}.
 The response of a transparent Dirac source (which has a strong DC component) is also shown.
+Solution growth can be seen in all the outputs.
+However, the magnitude of growth is different depending on the input signal.
+As expected, the Dirac signal exhibits the largest rate of growth, followed by the differentiated Gaussian, sine-modulated Gaussian, Ricker wavelet, and finally the PCS signal.
 All the sources with no DC component show significantly less solution-growth than the transparent Dirac source.
-However, they *do* all show the effects of solution-growth.
+The PCS especially has a much lower rate of growth than the alternatives.
+However, all inputs *do* show the effects of solution-growth.

-TODO solution growth results
+![Solution growth in the waveguide mesh with a selection of different inputs.
+Results are normalized so that the initial wave-fronts have the same magnitude.
+Note the different amplitude scales.
+\label{fig:solution_growth_results}](images/solution_growth)

 The solution-growth seen here only becomes prominent towards the end of the simulation, after around 60000 steps.
 However, papers which propose